José Urquidy

-José Luis Hernández Urquidy (born May 1, 1995) is a Mexican professional baseball pitcher for the Houston Astros of Major League Baseball (MLB).
-Urquidy signed with the Astros as an international free agent in 2015 under the name of José Luis Hernández, as whom he was known until the start of the 2019 season.
+José Luis Hernández Urquidy (born May 1, 1995) is a Mexican professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Houston Astros and Detroit Tigers.
+Urquidy signed with the Astros as an international free agent in 2015 under the name of José Luis Hernández, as he was known until the start of the 2019 season.
 He made his MLB debut in 2019.